Laura K. Donohue

 Jennifer Daskal joined the Center from the Department of Justice, where she served as a Counsel to the Assistant Attorney General for National Security.
 She spent her first year there working on the Detention Policy Task Force.
 Previously, she was the Senior Counterterrrorism Counsel for Human Rights Watch.
 Prior to that, she worked as a staff attorney for three years at the Public Defender Service for the District of Columbia.
 In 2001-2002, Jen clerked for Judge Jed S. Rakoff in the Southern District of New York.
 Jen received a BA in history from Brown University.
 She has an MA in economics from Cambridge University, England, where she was a Marshall scholar, and a JD from Harvard University (magna cum laude).
 She is a Term Member of the Council of Foreign Relations.

-Nicole Stillwell is a National Security Law LL.M.
-Candidate at Georgetown University Law Center.
+Nicole Stillwell received her National Security Law LL.M. at Georgetown University Law Center in 2012.
 Prior to attending Georgetown, she received a juris doctor in civil law and certificate in international legal studies at Loyola University College of Law in New Orleans Louisiana.
 Nicole has interned at the United Nations Office on Drugs and Crime's Division for Treaty Affairs in the office for the Chief of the Terrorism Prevention Branch where she performed research in support of rule of law programs in Yemen, Afghanistan, and Pakistan.
 Additionally, she published the article, Robbers or Robinhoods: A Study of the Somali Pirate Crisis and a Call to Develop an International Framework to Combat Maritime Terrorism, 7 Loy.
 Mar.
 L.J.
 129 (2008).